zy-cuhk/paintingrobotdemo_v2/readme.md

 the problems of our proposed algorithm
-1. mobile base sequence planning
+1. mobile base sequence planning: adjusting three planes by manpower
 2. rod climbing mechanism problem: the planning result is lower than the minimum position of climbing mechanism
-3. manipulator path plannning problem should be solved firstly.
+3. manipulator path plannning problem should be solved firstly: already finished
+4. visualizing the online planning result each time

 step 1: after the manipulator path planning problem is solved out, then test the performance of manipulator and climbing mechanism